rien333/numbersense-vae/thesis/README.md

     human newborns having received much numerical training.
-Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number therefore necessitates non-researcher depended features.
+Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number necessitates non-researcher depended features.
 This will restrict the choice of algorithm to so called *unsupervised* learning algorithms, as such an algorithm will learn its own particular representation of the data distribution.
-Given their ability to construct the underlying stochastic representation of the data, i.e. performing autonomous feature determination, *Varitional
+Given their ability to infer the underlying stochastic representation of the data, thus performing autonomous feature determination, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem (see [**section x.x**](#vae) for more detail).
-    Autoencoders* (VAEs) seem fit to tackle this problem (see [**section x.x**](#vae) for more detail).
-Moreover, VAEs are trained in an unsupervised manner, similair to how learning visual number sense does not required labeled data due it being emergent.
-Another intersesting aspect of VAEs is their relatively interpretable data encoding scheme, which might tell us something about how it deals with visual numerosity, and thus allow us to evaluate the properties of it's encoding against biological data.
+    Moreover, VAEs are trained in an unsupervised manner, similair to how learning visual number sense, given appropriate circumstances, does not require labeled data due it being emergent.
+Another intersesting aspect of VAEs is their relatively interpretable and overseeable learned feature space, which might tell us something about how it deals with visual numerosity, and thus allow us to evaluate the properties of the VAE's encoding against biological data.

-Unfortunately, no dataset fit for visual numerisoty estimation satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are had to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered dataset readily available.
-Subitizing is the ability of many animals to immediately perceive the number of items in a scene without resorting to counting or enumeration, given that the number of items falls within the subitizing range of 1-4 ([**???**]{.citeproc-not-found data-reference-id="kaufman1949"}; Davis
+Unfortunately, no dataset fit for visual numerosity estimation satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are hard to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered dataset readily available.
+Subitizing is the ability of many animals to immediately perceive the number of items in a group without resorting to counting or enumeration, given that the number of items falls within the subitizing range of 1-4 ([**???**]{.citeproc-not-found data-reference-id="kaufman1949"}; Davis